 If critics are too often hysterical in advancing the case against sprawl, Bruegmann can be a bit glib in dismissing it.
-The fact that sprawl is a manifestation of city life with a long pedigree is hardly grounds for accepting it; so is tuberculosis.
+The fact that sprawl has long been a manifestation of city life is hardly grounds for accepting it; tuberculosis has a long pedigree too.
 The flow of federal subsidies to cities and suburbs deserves a more sophisticated analysis than it gets here.
 Bruegmann is most sound when he is talking about what he knows, which is cities and their histories.
 Sprawl will become an indispensable primer on the subject, insofar as apologists will be able to mine it for insights, and critics of sprawl will have to tailor their arguments to take it into account.

 Some will find it hard medicine to swallow, however good it is for them.

 Bruegmann offers an explicitly libertarian take on issues that many will find not just unpersuasive but unpalatable.
 For example, we can rue that suburban new house buyers don’t pay all the public costs of their private decisions, but, like it or not, avoiding social costs is precisely why so many Americans love the suburbs.